jcristy/openrct2-LogicalStaffingModule/README.md

 ## Motivation

 The best tycoon games *involve designing complex policies*, not tedium that makes you not want to optimize.
 Transport Tycoon Deluxe was fun because you could set up vast networks; being a signal operator would have become tedious or impossible, but setting up the rules for junctions is fun.
+Here, we don't have to go in tile by tile, and adjust again when we change, we just set rules and let the plugin make adjustments.

 ## How To